r-lyeh/FWK/README.md

 - Assets need to be cooked before being consumed in your application.
 The [tools/](tools/) folder contains all the related binaries to perform any asset processing plus the [cookbook](tools/cook.ini) to do so.
 - Your game will cook all your assets as long as the [`tools/`](tools/) folder is next to your executable.
 Alternatively, cook them all just by invoking supplied [`tools/cook` standalone binary](tools/).
 - In both cases, assets will be cooked and packed into .zipfiles next to your executable, then mounted before entering game loop.
 These .zipfiles plus your executable are the only required files when releasing your game.
+- Optionally, you could also run `MAKE.bat fuse` and merge your binaries and their .zipfiles all together.
+Redist ready.

 ## Extra tips
 - Any ico/png file named after the executable name will be automatically used as app icon.